CimaDeLosVientos/bingoBot/README.md

 # bingoBot
-Bot de Telegram para jugar al Bingo con tus amigos Telegram bot to play the game Bingo with your friends in a group
+Bot de Telegram para jugar al Bingo con tus amigos.

+Telegram bot to play the game Bingo with your friends in a group

 ## Castellano